Defense of Marriage Act

-In the 1980s, same-sex marriage had opposition especially from socially conservative groups.
 Congressman Bob Barr and Senator Don Nickles, both members of the Republican Party, introduced the bill that became DOMA in May 1996.
-It passed both houses of Congress by large, veto-proof majorities, with opposition coming from approximately one-third of the Democratic caucus in both the House of Representatives and the Senate.
+It passed both houses of Congress by large, veto-proof majorities.
+Support was bipartisan, though about a third of the Democratic caucus in both the House and Senate opposed it.
 Clinton criticized DOMA as "divisive and unnecessary".
 He nonetheless signed it into law in September 1996.

 Section 2 of the act allowed states to deny recognition of same-sex marriages conducted by other states.
 Section 3 codified non-recognition of same-sex marriages for all federal purposes, including insurance benefits for government employees, social security survivors' benefits, immigration, bankruptcy, and the filing of joint tax returns.
 It also excluded same-sex spouses from the scope of laws protecting families of federal officers, laws evaluating financial aid eligibility, and federal ethics laws applicable to opposite-sex spouses.

 After its passage, DOMA was subject to numerous lawsuits and repeal efforts.
 In United States v.
 Windsor (2013), the U.S. Supreme Court declared Section 3 of DOMA unconstitutional under the Due Process Clause, thereby requiring the federal government to recognize same-sex marriages conducted by the states.
 In Obergefell v.
 Hodges (2015), the Court held that same-sex marriage was a fundamental right protected by both the Due Process Clause and the Equal Protection Clause.
-The ruling required all states to perform and recognize the marriages of same-sex couples, leaving Section 2 of DOMA as superseded and unenforceable.
-On December 13, 2022, DOMA was repealed by the passage of the Respect for Marriage Act which was signed into law by President Joe Biden, who previously voted in favor of DOMA as a Senator of Delaware.
+The ruling required all states to perform and recognize the marriages of same-sex couples, leaving Section 2 of DOMA as superseded and unenforceable, at which point the only remaining part of the legislation which remained valid was Section 1 relating to its title.
+On December 13, 2022, DOMA was repealed by the passage of the Respect for Marriage Act which was signed into law by President Joe Biden, who had previously voted in favor of DOMA as a United States Senator.